Rowton (horse): 1832: six-year-old season

 In 1832, Petre sold Rowton for 1,000 guineas to the brothers William and Sam Chifney, who formed a trainer-jockey team at their base at Newmarket.
 Sam Chifney, despite his efforts in the 1829 St Leger, was renowned for his tactical skill, being particularly adept at winning races with a late challenge which became known as the "Chifney Rush".
 The Chifney brother brought Rowton south with the Gold Cup at Ascot as their principal objective.

 On 19 June, the opening day of the Ascot meeting, he was assigned top weight of 129 pounds in the Oatlands Stakes, a handicap race over the Gold Cup distance of two and a half miles.
 Sam Chifney positioned the 5/2 favourite behind the leaders before making his challenge inside the final furlong.
 Rowton accelerated into the lead and won comfortably by three-quarters of a length from Paddy and The Saddler, with the 1830 Gold Cup winner Lucetta unplaced.

 Two days later, Rowton was matched against the outstanding racemare Camarine (ridden by Jem Robinson) in the Gold Cup, with The Saddler being the only other starter.
 Chifney abandoned his usual waiting tactics and sent Rowton into the lead from the start, setting a steady pace.
 Robinson produced Camarine with a strong challenge in the straight, but Rowton responded and after a severe contest the race ended in a dead-heat.
 Chifney again led from the start in the deciding heat, but on this occasion Rowton was unable to repel the filly's challenge and was beaten two lengths.

 Stud career

 Rowton was retired from racing and stood as a stallion in Britain for three years.
 In 1834, the Chifney brothers' financial problems led them to sell him for 1000 guineas to Jem Bland.
 Rowton sired no major winners but his daughters produced the 1000 Guineas winners Virago and The Flea.
 In 1835 he was sold to Merritt & Co and exported to stand at Hicksford in Virginia.
 Rowton suffered from rheumatism after his arrival in the United States and died in July 1841.

 In death, Rowton was partly returned to Yorkshire, as one of his leg bones was made into the handle of a carving knife used by John Scott in his dining room at Malton.

 Pedigree

+^ Rowton is inbred 4S x 5D to the stallion Woodpecker, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Buzzard)^ on the dam side of his pedigree.